banana-galaxy/hangman/README.md

 ![game screenshot](game_example.png)

 ## Build
-`gcc game.c credits.c hang.c menu.c -o hangman.exe -lncurses`
+`gcc game.c credits.c hang.c menu.c -o hangman -lncurses`

 ## Run
-`./hangman.exe`
+`./hangman`

 ## Note
 This game was built to work on Linux.
 It was never tested on Windows or Mac.